Have you considered using a premade book cover for your book?

 Services – “Over 30,000 professionally curated book covers available; more than any other provider.
 New covers arriving daily by hundreds of designers from around the world for a varied selection of different design styles to choose from.”

 Can anyone else use this cover? – “Once a cover is sold it is never sold again.”

 What they say about themselves – “You Can Design Your Own Book Covers.”

 Price – For DIY (do-it-yourself) templates, prices range from $19 to $59.

-Note – This firm offers DIY (do it yourself) book cover templates instead of premade book designs.
+Note – This firm offers DIY book cover templates instead of premade book designs.
 You download your selected template, add in your title, subtitle, and author name, and are set to go.
 You can customize the DIY cover design if you wish.
-There were a little over DIY cover templates available on the company’s website as of October 1, 2017.
+There were over two hundred and fifty DIY cover templates available on the company’s website as of October 1, 2017.

 If you’re looking for a cover…